Python Project Ideas

 Regular search tools often fail to produce the desired results for specific queries.
 In such events, what you need is a Regex Query Tool.
 In simple words, a regex is a set of strings, which means that when you enter a query in this tool, it will check the validity of your query.

 If the regex can match patterns in the text query entered by the user, it notifies the user by highlighting all the matching patterns.
-A Regex Query Tool allows users to quickly check the validity of their regex strings on the Web, thereby making the search process much easier.
+A Regex Query Tool is one of the trending python projects which allows users to quickly check the validity of their regex strings on the Web, thereby making the search process much easier.
 Python’s re library is the perfect tool for running the query strings on the user-inputted text.

 41. Instagram Photo Downloader

 This would be an app that automatically downloads all the Instagram images of your friends.
-It is quite similar to the above command line app as this app will use your credentials to open your account and then look for your friend’s ID and download their photos.
+As Instagram is growing everyday, this is one of the useful python projects and it is quite similar to the above command line app as this app will use your credentials to open your account and then look for your friend’s ID and download their photos.
 This app would be handy when people want to delete pages and save just the images.

 42. Quiz Application